 Instead of challenging my detractors, now I just say they are right.
 I am extremely lucky to have so many enthusiastic commenters who share their wonderful thoughts.
 I am lucky search engines send traffic my way in the hundreds of thousands a month.
 I’m lucky readers will occasionally share my work with their friends.
 Not everybody can make a living online because not everybody can be as lucky.

 I’m lucky an employer gave me a chance after I screwed up in my teens.
-I’m lucky my mind allows me to write thoughts online to be shared to the world.
-I’m lucky readers support some of the things I recommend so I can eat.
-I’m lucky to have grown up in third world countries to witness the amount of poverty that scared me straight early on.
+Growing up in developing countries to witness the amount of poverty that scared me straight early on was extremely lucky.
 For all the things I wish I had, but don’t, it’s OK.
 Just being able to live in a free country is a blessing.

-It’s been around six years since I started Financial Samurai (2009) and I’m actually earning a good passive and active income stream online now.
+I started Financial Samurai in 2009.
+It is now earning a good active income stream online.
 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.

 Photo: My lucky penny, FS.
-Updated for 2017 and beyond
+Updated for the new decade.